Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services

 About the Author

-Brendan Burns is a Partner Architect in Microsoft Azure, working on Azure Container Service and Azure Resource Manager.
-Prior to Microsoft he worked at Google in the Google Cloud Platform, where he co-founded the Kubernetes project and helped build APIs like Deployment Manager and Cloud DNS.
-Before working on cloud, he worked on Google’s web-search infrastructure, with a focus on low-latency indexing.
-He has a PhD in Computer Science from the University of Massachusetts Amherst with a specialty in Robotics.
-He lives in Seattle with his wife Robin Sanders, their two children and a cat Mrs. Paws, who rules over their household with an iron paw.
+Brendan Burns is a partner architect in Microsoft.
+He co-founded the Kubernetes project and helped build the deployment manager and cloud dns.
+Before working on the cloud, he worked on the web-search infrastructure at Google.
+He has a PhD in Computer Science from the University of Massachusetts.
+He lives in Seattle with his wife Robin and their two children and a cat named Mrs. Paws.

 –This text refers to the paperback edition.